VT Markets Review

 - VT Markets has regulatory status in one tier-3 jurisdiction and is part of Vantage Group, which holds licenses in two tier-1 jurisdictions.
 These factors help make it a safer broker (average-risk) for forex and CFD trading.

 - As a MetaTrader 4 (MT4) broker, VT Markets offers just one platform, along with premium trading tools from Trading Central.
-MT5 is not available.
+MT5 is now available.
 MetaTrader aside, trading costs are in-line with the industry average on the VT Markets Raw ECN account, while its Standard account is expensive.

 - The broker’s proprietary mobile app, VT Markets Pro, is not yet available in English (only Chinese).
 With less than 200 symbols available, VT Markets does not offer an extensive selection of markets to trade, compared to Saxo Bank, IG, or CMC Markets.

 |Offering of Investments|

 Is VT Markets Safe?

 VT Markets is considered average-risk, with an overall Trust Score of 79 out of 99.
 VT Markets is not publicly traded and does not operate a bank.
 VT Markets is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulator (low trust).
 VT Markets (through its parent company) is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
 Learn more about Trust Score.